cyberbotics/webots-doc/reference/supervisor.md

 wb_supervisor_set_label(0,"hello world",0,0,0.1,0xff0000,0,"Arial");
 ```

-will display the label "hello world" in red at the upper left corner of the 3D window.
+This will display the label "hello world" in red at the upper left corner of the 3D window.

 ```c
 wb_supervisor_set_label(1,"hello Webots",0,0.1,0.1,0x00ff00,0.5,"Impact");
 ```

-will display the label "hello Webots" in semi-transparent green, just below.
+This will display the label "hello Webots" in semi-transparent green, just below.

 ```c
 supervisor_set_label(0,"hello universe",0,0,0.1,0xffff00,0,"Times New Roman");
 ```

-will change the label "hello world" defined earlier into "hello universe", using a yellow color for the new text.
+This will change the label "hello world" defined earlier into "hello universe", using a yellow color for the new text.

 > **Note** [Matlab]: In the Matlab version of the `wb_supervisor_set_label` function, the `color` argument must be a vector containing the three RGB components: `[RED GREEN BLUE]`.
 Each component must be a value between 0.0 and 1.0.